-This reader story comes from Joel Zaslofsky, who is offering instant access to download the free tools on his website Value of Simple to help you simplify, organize, and be money wise.
-When he’s not helping people start investing with $100, enjoying nature, podcasting, or chasing his sons around the house, he’s cranking out useful stuff at Value of Simple.
+This reader story comes from Joel Zaslofsky, who's website Value of Simple helps you simplify, organize, and be money wise.
+When he's not helping people start investing with $100, enjoying nature, podcasting, or chasing his sons around the house, he's cranking out useful stuff at Value of Simple.

 I was so stoked to go from $105,143.56 in annual compensation to $0.00 overnight.

 This was in March 2012 as I quit my cushy corporate gig in the wealth management industry and became a full-time entrepreneur.
 I had — and still have — this deep passion to help people simplify, organize, and be money wise… and I took a leap of faith that this life transition that would somehow work out.